 If you’re planning a family day out in London in December, there’s a wealth of fab things to see and do there, many of which are free of charge.
-Each month I publish a round-up of some of the most interesting, unusual, quirky and fun things to do in the city with kids – here’s my December selection.
+Each month I publish a round-up of some of the most interesting, unusual, quirky and fun things to do in the city with kids – here’s my selection for December 2018.

 Carols at Trafalgar Square

-There are groups of carol singers performing at Trafalgar Square each afternoon from 11th to 22nd December (apart from 12th and 16th).
+There are groups of carol singers performing at Trafalgar Square each afternoon from 10th to 21st December (apart from 15th).
 The singers perform beside the square’s giant Christmas tree, which is donated by Norway to Britain every year, as thanks for our country’s support during WWII.